The Best 3PL, Logistics and Supply Chain Website Design Examples

 Windmill developed a plan to meet Gamer’s goals not only through custom design and development services, but also through comprehensive content strategy, positioning and persona work, digital marketing for targeted traffic, and better web tools.

-Zubie is an asset tracking and telematics provider offering connected fleet management services.
+Zubie is an asset-tracking and telematics provider offering connected fleet management services.
 The company uses integrated systems and reporting to provide businesses and rental fleets with comprehensive data delivered in an easy-to-use app.
-Through their fleet telematics system, Zubie optimizes fleet operation, by enabling businesses to monitor vehicle data and providing relevant vehicle health, location, and driver safety information.
+Through its fleet telematics system, Zubie optimizes fleet operation, by enabling businesses to monitor vehicle data and providing relevant vehicle health, location, and driver safety information.
+Industry-focused content outlines their value proposition for a variety of uses, including Car Rental, Construction, Dealership & Dealer Loaner, Home Services, and RV and Campervan Rental.

 Kesco is the largest woman-owned third-party logistics company in the United States.
 They provide high-quality, high-touch freight forwarding and integrated logistics solutions that include distribution and fulfillment, comprehensive transportation management, material handling services, real estate management, and information technology—all engineered for operational excellence.
 Kesco works with a global network of partners to provide end-to-end solutions.
 Their services and tailor-made logistics programs include ocean and air freight, trucking, customs brokerage, and many other specialty services.